 Select weekdays during the school year, 10:00 am–12:00 pm

-Students engage with Jewish history and immigration stories to the United States, and define the values they want to bring to their families, friends, and communities!
+Students engage with Jewish history and immigration stories to the United States, and express the values they want to bring to their families, friends, and communities.

 -